The Added Value of a Financial Advisor

 Recent Vanguard research shows that your advisor not only adds peace of mind, but also may add about 3 percentage points of value in net portfolio returns over time.

 - What does this mean?
 Your advisor has the ability and the time to evaluate your portfolio investments, meet with you to discuss objectives, and help get you through tough markets.
-All of these factored together potentially add value to your net returns (returns after taxes and fees) over time.
+All of these factors together potentially add value to your net returns (returns after taxes and fees) over time.

 - With portfolio construction, your advisor can work with you to create a diversified portfolio, while ensuring you don’t pay too much for investments or in taxes on investment returns.